Get

 If you have food around, be ready to see extreme feats of begging since most Labradors are very food motivated, but this is an excellent tool to use in training, as Labradors always want to please.

 Labs are warm, comforting, and incredibly loyal dogs.
-They are also rather steadfast and don’t often get skittish, but because of their retrieving nature, they can sometimes feel the urge to go off and do just that.
+They are also rather steadfast and don’t often get skittish, but because of their retrieving nature, they can sometimes feel the urge to chase or carry objects.

 Exercise

-Labradors need around an hour to an hour and a half of exercise time each day.
+Labradors need around 1-2 hours of daily physical activity, depending on age, health, and energy level.
 It can be on long walks where you both enjoy throwing a toy during fetch or just rambling and talking to each other; some Labradors are known to be quite talkative and will huff and bark right back at you.

 Since they are larger dogs, swimming is an excellent activity since it helps to support their weight in the water while being a fun activity to keep fit.
 They were initially bred for swimming to help with waterfowl retrieving, and most of them love the water.
-Their double coat is handy because it keeps them dry and warm when swimming in cold water.
+Their double coat is water-resistant and provides insulation, which helps reduce heat loss when swimming in cold water.

 Some Labradors can be more laid-back, and some are prone to lying down quite often, and taking them out and making a long walk a part of your routine will help to keep them fit and healthy.